50 American Small Towns Known for the Weirdest Things

 Ashburn, Georgia: World’s Biggest Peanut

-The peach may be Georgia’s official state fruit, but they’re not its top food product.
-The state’s official crop is the peanut, which is commemorated with a huge peanut monument in Ashburn in the southwestern part of the state.
-It is known as the “World’s Largest Peanut,” and if you’re nuts about nuts, you can take a tour of The National Peanut Museum in Tifton, Georgia, less than half an hour away from this giant state symbol.
-Here are more odd museums you never knew existed.
+The peach may be Georgia’s official state fruit, but it’s not the top food product.
+The state’s official crop is the peanut, commemorated with a huge peanut monument in Ashburn, in the southwestern part of the state.
+It is known as the “World’s Largest Peanut,” and if you’re nuts about nuts, you can take a tour of The National Peanut Museum in Tifton, Georgia, less than 30 minutes from this giant state symbol, and one of the strangest museums in the country.

 Ornamental Maze cut into hedge in Malaysian garden